 But is it actually as bad as many suggest?
-If so, why is gluten bad for you?
-Let’s examine this issue a lot more carefully and see what the real truth is.
+Let’s examine this issue a lot more carefully and see what the absolute truth is.
 After all, it can be difficult to avoid gluten, so this kind of diet may not be all that simple for us.

 What Is Gluten?

 To put it very simply, gluten is a protein found in certain grains.
-You’ll find gluten in wheat, barley, triticale, and oats (which are primarily gluten free but are put in this group because they more often than not get contaminated with gluten from other grains).
+You’ll find gluten in wheat, barley, triticale, and oats.
+Oats are primarily gluten-free but we’ll put them in this group because they often get contaminated with gluten from other grains.

 What is gluten made of?
 Glutenin and gliadin are the two main proteins that make up gluten and are known as plant storage proteins.
-Plant storage proteins are found in the endosperm of cereals and perform an important role in storing nutrients they need to grow.
+Plant storage proteins are found in the endosperm of cereals and perform an essential role in storing the nutrients they need to grow.

-These proteins also help the food to keep its shape.
-That’s why it’s so important in baked goods – it helps bind the ingredients together and form a nice elastic dough.
-In fact, in wheat flour, gluten usually makes up between 75% and 85% of all the protein content.
+These proteins also help gluten food to keep its shape.
+That’s why it’s so essential in baked goods—it helps bind the ingredients together and form a nice elastic dough.
+In fact, gluten usually makes up 75%–85% of all the protein content in wheat flour.

-Gluten is important in baking.
+Gluten is vital in baking.
 There are substitutes, but you’ll never get quite the same results.
-That said, you don’t have to give up bread completely, you just need to change the ingredients that you use.
+That said, you don’t have to give up bread completely; you just need to change the ingredients that you use.